sksabbir2234/WebDeveloper-Note/Explore_javascript.md

 exampleScope();
 ```

-### 3-32 Unit Convert Inch to Feet, miles to kilometer:
+### 3-32 Unit Convert Inch to Feet, miles to kilometer

 Here are two simple functions to convert inches to feet and miles to kilometers: